Nonparametric Estimation for SDE with Sparsely Sampled Paths: an FDA Perspective: Methodology and Theory

+Note that \eqref{eq:G_expansion} is a bona-fide generalisation of \eqref{system1}, as the latter may be obtained from the former by fixing $s=t$ and taking derivatives.

+{For every $s\in[0,1]$, \eqref{system2} defines a PDE relating the diffusion $\sigma^2(\cdot)$ and the second order function $G(\cdot, \cdot)$ of the process.} Having at our disposal a family of equations, we wish to combine the information contained in each identity.
+Therefore, it is natural to consider the following equation:

+which is obtained from \eqref{system2} by a simple averaging argument.
+That is, for every $t\in[0,1]$, we may average over $s\geq t$ of the corresponding identity given by \eqref{system2}.

-\end{proposition} We remark a distinguishing feature of \eqref{system2}, mainly in the fact that it relates an intrinsically \textit{local} information as the pointwise diffusion -- interpretable as the infinitesimal local variation of the process at time $t$ -- to a \textit{global} behaviour of the process, by appropriately integrating the covariance kernel of the process over its full domain. {Note that \eqref{system2} is obtained in consequence to \eqref{eq: G decomp} by an averaging argument; however, we could have arbitrarily considered any choice of a weighting kernel. }
+A salient feature of \eqref{system2averaged} is the fact that it relates the intrinsically \textit{local} pointwise diffusion coefficient -- interpretable as the infinitesimal local variation of the process at time $t$ -- to the \textit{global} behaviour of the process.

+We will show that the PDE system in \eqref{system2averaged} yields consistent plug-in estimators for both the drift and the diffusion.
+In the simulations section (Section \ref{sec:smulation}) we investigate the finite-sample behaviour of a plug-in estimator based on \eqref{system2averaged}, and compare its performance against an estimator based on the ``simple" system \eqref{system1}.
+We observe improved finite sample performance when using \eqref{system2averaged}.}